Lenkalaznovska/Bistro_Responsive_web/README.md

 - **XAMPP** – local server with Apache, MySQL, and PHP
 - **Apache** – running the PHP application on a web server

+## API

+The project includes the following API:

+- **Tawk.to chat:** API for integrating Tawk.to live chat for real-time communication with users.